 80% of the mothers say that sitting on the BirthRite feels like a good position in which to push, in that the position on the seat assists them with focusing on this process.

 Internal statistics of vaginal births show that, at our hospital, approximately one-third of mothers give birth on the bed, one-third give birth kneeling and just under one-third use the BirthRite Seat.
 The seat was designed by an experienced Midwife-Practitioner and introduced at our hospital in 1994 after a three-month trial and assessment period.

 — Dr Andrew Bisits, FRACOG

 Note: At the time of writing, Andrew was a Specialist Obstetrician at John Hunter Hospital, Newcastle NSW Australia.
-He is currently Senior Staff Specialist at the Royal Hospital for Women in Sydney.
+He is currently Associate Professor (Conjoint), School of Women’s and Children’s Health at the University of New South Wales, and Medical Co-director of Maternity at the Royal Hospital for Women in Sydney, Australia.